Food Allergy and Schoolies

 - Book accommodation with kitchen facilities and organise to cook meals with your friends free of the foods you are allergic to.

 - Take/buy your own allergen-free food & snacks.

 We often think of eating out as being just about the food we eat, but we must also consider drinks, especially for those Schoolies consuming alcohol.
 Be aware of the allergens that are present in your drinks.
 Ask the bar-staff if you’re unsure of any ingredient.
 Fruit smoothies can also sometimes contain nut proteins (e.g. peanut) and milk.
 Be sure to check non-alcoholic drinks as well.

 If you are planning on having a big night be aware that consuming alcohol can cause you to make risky food choices – especially when it comes to late night snacking!
 This is why it’s important that you tell your friends about your allergy and where to find your medication.
-Another tip is to avoid the fast-food outlets altogether.
-Have some allergen-free microwave meals ready to be heated when back at your accommodation.
+Another tip is to have some allergen-free microwave meals ready to be heated when back at your accommodation.
 Try to think ahead.

 For more information about managing your food allergy visit: https://250k.org.au/eating-out-with-a-food-allergy/ or https://250k.org.au/alcohol-and-allergy/